spookeyy/product_manager/README.md

 # Product Manager App
-#### The app is a simple Project Manager project, 09/05/2024
+#### Gina is a simple Project Manager project, 09/05/2024
 #### *By Wendy Kariuki, Regina Ngunga, Alex Kiprono, Meshack Pangas*
 ## Project Description
-    Its a simple  Project Manager app
+    The online store will provide a convenient and user-friendly product management experience for product managers
 ## Setup/Installation Requirements
-    - Open repository on Github.
+    - Fork and Clone this repository; `https://github.com/spookeyy/product_manager`
-    - Fork and clone to have a local repository
+    - Navigate to the directory and `cd product_manager` folder in your terminal.
-    - Open folder in vs code.
+    - use ``` code . ``` command to open the folder in VScode
     - Run yarn dev
         yarn add <package-name>
         yarn install